 Metrology is critical for its part in the quality infrastructure.
 We rely on measurements that can influence our health, quality of life, environmental impact and commercial prosperity every day.
 Metrology standards ensure your measurements remain stable, accurate and comparable with others.
 The purpose of the Department of Weights and Measures is to perform annual inspections on various weighing and measuring devices across the state.
 Tasked with regulating a diverse range of products and services, the department maintains fairness and assures equity in the marketplace.

 Standard Weight and Measures

-Many items we buy are packaged by their weight, volume, or quantity to ensure that we are given a fair and dependable product for the price.
-To guarantee the weight of one pound of flour in one store is the same in another, hundreds of men and women travel all over the state to test scales, packaging systems, and measurements.
-By using equipment in the field and working in laboratories to create reliable scales and weights the department of weights and measures helps businesses give their customers the best product possible.
+Many items we buy are packaged based on their weight, volume or quantity to ensure we are given a fair and dependable product for the price.
+To guarantee the weight of one pound of flour in one store is the same in another, hundreds of weights and measures officials travel all over the state to test scales, scanning equipment, packaging systems and packaged products.

-Contact us here at Garber Metrology by phone or email if you want answers to more detailed or precise questions regarding weights, measurements or further clarity regarding the Department of Weights and Meaures, part of the Pennsylvania Bureau of Ride and Measurement Standards.
+Call Garber Metrology for a free quote at 1-800-427-3032 or contact us online if you want more detailed answers to precise questions regarding weights and measurements.
+We can also clarify the responsibilities of the Department of Weights and Measures, part of the Pennsylvania Bureau of Ride and Measurement Standards.